-Students read fiction of the 19th and 20th centuries, chiefly by British and European authors (in translation).
-The purpose of the course is to encourage enjoyment and appreciation of literature and to strengthen skills analytical thinking, group discussion, and effective writing.
-This course may be used to meet the Fine Arts/Humanities requirement for the A.A.S. degrees only.
-Prerequisite: ENGL 1020
+Students read short fiction and novels representing diverse world cultures or traditions from the 19th century through the present.
+The purpose of the course is to encourage enjoyment and appreciation of literature and to strengthen skills in analytical thinking, group discussion, and effective writing.
+Pre-requisite: ENGL 1020